bytewerk-cloud/io.bytewerk.blog/content/uses.md

 - `neovim`, ~because I'm a masochist~ because `emacs` is simply too much for my endevours.
 I used to run my own setup, but have lately moved on to [lazyvim](https://www.lazyvim.org/), mainly because it's fast, highly customizable and I don't have to worry about breaking changes.
 - [yazi](https://github.com/sxyazi/yazi), because midnight commander made my terminal crash more than once.
 - [spotify_player](https://github.com/aome510/spotify-player), because I like not having to pick up the mouse to interact with my listening experience.
-- [Firefox](https://www.mozilla.org/de/firefox/), because I don't like Chrome, and Mozilla has really stepped up their game again over the past 5 years or so.
-Also, it's basically the only realistic alternative to Chrome (no, webkit does not count).
+- ~[Firefox](https://www.mozilla.org/de/firefox/), because I don't like Chrome, and Mozilla has really stepped up their game again over the past 5 years or so.
+Also, it's basically the only realistic alternative to Chrome (no, webkit does not count).~
+- [Librewolf](https://librewolf.net/), because Mozilla has started to to irritate me by putting too much focus on everything else except the browser.
+With librewolf, I get a browser that is focused on privacy and security, while still being able to use all the plugins I need.
 - [Chromium](https://www.chromium.org/), because some of the pages I need to use for work are simply not compatible with Firefox.
 Looking at you there, [Figma](https://www.figma.com)...
 - [Obsidian](https://obsidian.md/), because I like the idea of having my notes in a markdown format that I can easily access and edit with any text editor.
 The plugin support is fcantastic, but I'm still looking for a reliable way to sync across devices, especially IOS.
 - [Godot](https://godotengine.org/), because I like the open source approach, as well as the community.